apostrophecms/sanitize-html/README.md

 sanitize-html is intended for use with Node.
 That's pretty much it.
 All of its npm dependencies are pure JavaScript. sanitize-html is built on the excellent `htmlparser2` module.

+### Regarding Typescript

+sanitize-html is not written in Typescript and there is no plan to directly support it.
+There is a community supported implementation, [`@types/sanitize-html`](https://www.npmjs.com/package/@types/sanitize-html), however.
+Any questions or problems while using that implementation should be directed to its maintainers as directed by that project's contribution guidelines.

 ## How to use

 ### Browser